Skip to main content

 Level of support available

-Income support benefits nearly 6.3 million farms throughout the EU and often represents an important share of agricultural income.
+Income support benefits around 6 million farms throughout the EU and often represents an important share of agricultural income.
 On average, over the last 10 years, income support represented nearly half of farmers’ income.

 The level of income support may vary considerably from one farm to another, from one EU country to another or from one region to another.